 - Disciplinary action should be relative to the breach

-If clubs require assistance in the management of complaints, contact your local Association for assistance and consider completing the free Play By the Rules complaint handling courses below.
+If clubs require assistance in the management of complaints, contact your Association or complete the free Complaint Handling on-line training course.

 Keeping Children Safe

 Complaint on behalf of a child